we welcome news from for girls (under 30) study networks- what best one belt forum forum you have ever heard

 Apart from loan sharks, village mothers had never seen any finacvial services – neither credit,

 nor savings, nor insurance.
-Vilage circles banking for the poor emerged Put
+Vilage circles banking for the poor emerged

 together all of the above provided a developing model economy (sustainable microfranchsied busienses) exactly the opposite